 How to Measure for Curtains

-The width of rod pocket curtains is stated as the flat out width.
+The width of rod pocket or grommet top curtains is stated as the flat-out width.
 You would never use the curtain flat out, so keep in mind that a 60" wide panel will not look good if you try to cover a 60" window with it.
 You need to provide fullness by using multiple panels for a window that size.
-Certain items are used "flat out" or close to it and we will state that in the product description.
+Certain rod pocket curtains are used "flat out", or close to it, and we will state that in the product description.
 On most curtains & window treatments, it takes two to three times more material/curtain to provide the proper fullness in appearance when installed/hanging on your rod than the actual window width.

 Pinch pleated drapes on the other hand have the fullness sewn in.
-So a pair of 48" wide drapes can cover 48".
+So, a pair of 48" wide drapes can cover 48".
 You need to factor in the overlaps which we usually consider as 12” (center area where the left and right panel should overlap each other when closed) and returns (the "wrap around" part which returns from the face of the rod to the wall) so a 48” pinch pleat pair really covers about 36” of area.

-Measuring Your Window
+Measuring Your Window: Width

 Standard fullness multiply by 2